 Paul, a wealthy businessman, and his wife Aubrey gather their family to celebrate their thirty-fifth wedding anniversary.
 They are joined by their four children, Crispian, Drake, Felix and Aimee and their respective partners.
 Just as they sit down to dinner, unseen assailants begin firing crossbow bolts through the windows.
 In the chaos, several of the group are killed and others injured.
 A desperate game of survival begins as those remaining try to avoid the masked attackers as they surround and enter the house, determined to kill everybody inside.

 Adam Wingard has emerged as a name to watch in the horror genre in recent years.
 Wingard first appeared with the horror film Home Sick (2007) and then gained festival acclaim with the hallucinatory horror Pop Skull (2007).
-Wingard subsequently went onto make the serial killer film A Horrible Way to Die (2010) and the non-genre likes of What Fun We’re Having (2011) and Autoerotic (2011), the latter co-directed with Joe Swanberg, as well as the subsequent The Guest (2014) about a psychopathic Iraq War veteran, Blair Witch (2016) and the English-language remake of Death Note (2017).
+Wingard subsequently went onto make the serial killer film A Horrible Way to Die (2010) and the non-genre likes of What Fun We’re Having (2011) and Autoerotic (2011), the latter co-directed with Joe Swanberg, as well as the subsequent The Guest (2014) about a psychopathic Iraq War veteran, Blair Witch (2016), the English-language remake of Death Note (2017) and Godzilla vs. Kong (2021).

 The complaint that could be made of Adam Wingard’s films this side of the 2010s is that he has neglected original works in favour of having fun in the boy’s club where he has become the most prolific director working on an increasing number of multi-director anthologies, having directed segments of The ABCs of Death (2012), V/H/S (2012) and V/H/S/2 (2013).
 The episodes he has delivered for these have seemed trivial and forgettable at best; to be making no real effort at worst (the Q is for Quack episode of The ABCs of Death).